Authored By: Nina Angela Fernando

 Facts

-The appellants in R v Brown was a group of five adult men who, over the course of over a decade, engaged in a series of severe sadomasochistic sexual activities.
-The activities involved receiving sexual pleasure from giving and receiving pain where the passive victim consented to each act that was committed, such as the deliberate infliction of genital torture, branding, cuts, bruising, and other acts of actual bodily harm.
-The men did not intend to cause serious injury or death, did not suffer any permanent injury and sought no medical attention.
-All activities were committed privately, albeit video recorded, in several locations and without causing any disruption to public order.
-The case arose on the discovery of video recordings of the sadomasochistic activities, which were distributed among the group and found by the police through an unrelated investigation.
+The appellants in R v Brown were a group of five adult men who engaged in a series of severe sadomasochistic sexual activities for over a decade.
+The activities involved receiving sexual pleasure from giving and receiving pain.
+The passive victim consented to each act that was committed, including the deliberate infliction of genital torture, branding, cuts, bruising, and other acts of actual bodily harm.
+The men did not intend to cause serious injury or death, did not suffer any permanent injury, and sought no medical attention.
+All activities were committed privately, albeit video recorded and distributed among the group, in several locations without causing any disruption to public order.
+The case arose because the police discovered the video recordings through an unrelated investigation.
 Despite the consensual nature of this case, the five appellants were prosecuted and charged with unlawful and malicious wounding and assault occasioning actual bodily harm, contrary to section 20 and section 47 of the Offences against the Person Act 1861.
 The question on appeal was whether prosecution had to prove the victims’ lack of consent.
 The appellants argued against the conviction, given that they had provided consent to the sadomasochistic activities.
 However, the trial judge ruled that consent was not a sufficient defence for charges on actual bodily harm or the deliberate infliction of actual bodily harm.
 All appellants then pleaded guilty and were sentenced to imprisonment.
 Finally, the Court of Appeal upheld their convictions on a point of public importance.

 Legal Issues

-• Whether the prosecution must prove lack of consent from the victims under section 20 and section 47 of the Offences against the Person Act 1861 from sadomasochistic sexual activities.
+- Whether the prosecution must prove lack of consent from the victims under section 20 and section 47 of the Offences against the Person Act 1861, in cases involving sadomasochistic sexual activities.

 Arguments

 The Counsel for appellants argued that consent is a sufficient defence because every individual has autonomy over his own body, particularly in private sexual matters.
-Through their reliance on case law, they contended that their private and consensual sadomasochistic activities should not constitute criminal liability.
+Through their reliance on case law, they stated that their private and consensual sadomasochistic activities should not constitute criminal liability.
 For instance, in R v Wilson [1996] 2 Cr App R 241 (CA), a wife was consensually branded by his husband for sexual gratification.
 The court held that the activity was comparable to tattooing, therefore, it was lawful.
 Furthermore, in R v Jones [1996] 2 Cr App R 241 (CA), schoolboys engaged in rough sexual play that caused actual bodily harm.
-The court held that consent was a valid defence with consideration to social utility and context of the activity.
-The courts have evidently accepted consent as a sufficient defence to the infliction of actual bodily harm in the course of lawful activities.
-Secondly, the appellants argued that consent should only be extended to actual bodily harm under section 47 of the Act, and not to the infliction of grievous bodily harm under section 20 of the Act.
+The court held that consent was a valid defence with consideration to the social utility and context of the activity.
+In these cases, the courts have accepted consent as a sufficient defence to the infliction of actual bodily harm in the course of lawful activities.
+Secondly, the appellants argued that consent should only be extended to actual bodily harm under section 47 of the Act and not to the infliction of grievous bodily harm under section 20 of the Act.
 Considering the lack of grievous bodily harm in the activities committed, they argued that the convictions under section 20 were inappropriate and the scope of lawful consent had been misapplied.
-Finally, the appellants asserted that the sexual appetites of sadomasochists and sadists can only be satisfied through the infliction of bodily harm, thereby deeming the activities lawful.
+Ultimately, the appellants submitted that the sexual appetites of sadomasochists and sadists can only be satisfied through the infliction of bodily harm, thereby deeming the activities lawful.

 Alternatively, the Counsel for the Crown argued that consent is not a sufficient defence to charges under sections 20 and 47 of the Offences against the Person Act 1861 where actual bodily harm was deliberately inflicted.
-The deliberate infliction of pain, even in private and with consent, is contrary to public policy and the scope of criminal law.
-The Crown highlighted that consent is recognised in contexts demonstrated in case law that serve broad social or medical purposes, such as tattooing in R v Wilson [1996] 2 Cr App R 241, organised sport in R v Barnes [2005] 1 WLR 910, and surgery in R v Donovan [1934] 2 KB 498.
-The acts committed by the appellants lacked such justification and were deemed degrading and dangerous, causing physical and psychological harm to all the individuals involved.
+The deliberate infliction of pain, even when private and consensual, remains contrary to public policy and the scope of criminal law.
+The Crown highlighted that consent is recognised where the acts serve broad social or medical purposes, such as tattooing in R v Wilson [1996] 2 Cr App R 241, organised sport in R v Barnes [2005] 1 WLR 910, and surgery in R v Donovan [1934] 2 KB 498.
+However, the acts committed by the appellants lacked such justification and were both degrading and dangerous, inflicting physical and psychological harm to all individuals involved.
 Furthermore, recognising consent as a sufficient defence would set a dangerous precedent that would normalise violence and ultimately undermine the integrity of criminal law.
-The state evidently had a legitimate interest in protecting society from the dangers posed by such practices, thereby deeming the activities unlawful.
+The state had a legitimate interest in protecting society from the dangers posed by such practices, thereby deeming the activities unlawful.

 Judgement